homobel/makebird-node/readme.md

 ### Recommendations & Notes

-* use CamelCase with first capital letter in name token
+* use CamelCase with first capital letter for name token
-* use camelCase with first stroke letter in if token
+* use camelCase with first stroke letter for if token
 * define token is aimed for debug mode and some others mostly
-* in libraries use ~.namespace notation for internal bases
+* inside libraries use ~.namespace notation for internal bases
 * use longest possible namespaces to avoid conflicts

 ## Example